OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 ### Entries with multiple values in the same column

-If an entry has multiple values for a given key, then these values will be grouped on consecutive rows, to form a [record structure](exploring#rows-vs-records).
+If a new row would have multiple values for a given key, then these values will be grouped on consecutive rows, to form a [record structure](exploring#rows-vs-records).

 For instance, flowers can have multiple colors: